 At night during the final prayer of the day, God Siva, husband of Meenakshi would typically be carried in a palanquin from his shrine and escorted to his residing place, where Goddess Meenakshi waits in her shrine for her husband to come home.

+And that, my friends, is the end of my stay in Madurai.
 As I type, I’m safely ensconced in the backseat of our air-conditioned Toyota whatever.
 Baskar is driving and we’re on our way to Kerala, to the Periyar Wildlife Sanctuary, one of the largest wildlife reserves in India.
 The trip will take four hours and I’m using this time well to get the Madurai blog page all wrapped up.
 Between the writing, the pictures and editing video – believe it or not – the blog is actually quite time-consuming.
 But I’ve never documented a trip so thoroughly before and I know the time is well spent!
 The roads twist and turn – we start and stop – I don’t know why I’m not carsick yet – but there you have it.
 Onward Baskar – drive like the wind!